asikmydeen/Sidekick-AI/PRIVACY_POLICY.md

-# Privacy Policy for Dyad AI Chatbot
+# Privacy Policy for Sidekick AI

 **Last Updated: December 5, 2024**

 ## Introduction

-Dyad AI Chatbot ("we", "our", or "the extension") is committed to protecting your privacy.
+Sidekick AI ("we", "our", or "the extension") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our Chrome extension.

 ## Summary